 It is well possible that early humans were living in this area and were exposed to this catastrophe.

 Meteoroid itself most likely was chondrite, e.g. it consisted of stone.
 No parts of it have been found – it turned into vapor during the impact.

 Size of crater

 Rather soon the freshly created crater cooled down, vegetation returned.
-Since its creation the rims of crater eroded and became less steep.
-There are not that many proofs of impact left, just large pieces of granite are thrown up to hundreds of metres from the crater rim.
+Since its creation, the rims of crater eroded and became less steep.
+There are not that many proofs of impact left, just large pieces of granite are thrown up to hundreds of meters from the crater rim.

-Rims of crater today rise 60 m above the surroundings.
-Diameter of crater is 1,130 m, current depth below the rims is up to 119 m.
+Rims of the crater today rise 60 m above the surroundings.
+The diameter of the crater is 1,130 m, current depth below the rims is up to 119 m.

-Name of crater in the local Tswana language means "Place of Salt".
-Also Europeans named it after the lake in it – Saltpan.
+Name of the crater in the local Tswana language means "Place of Salt".
+Also, Europeans named it after the lake in it – Saltpan.

 Lake deposits have recorded the climate history of the last 190 000 years – research of this valuable scientific asset continues.